Skip to contents

 Introduction

-While textAnnotatoR provides a comprehensive GUI for annotation, its true power comes from integration with the broader R ecosystem.
-This vignette demonstrates how to integrate textAnnotatoR’s outputs with other popular R packages for text analysis, visualization, and reporting.
+While textAnnotatoR provides a comprehensive GUI for annotation, it can be integrated seamlessly with the broader R ecosystem.
+This vignette demonstrates how you can integrate textAnnotatoR’s outputs with other popular R packages for text analysis, visualization, and reporting.

 Understanding Data Structures